Table of Contents

 An Honours student's thesis must be submitted to the department or program for grading no later than the first day of the Winter term examination period.

-Bound copies of the thesis must be submitted to the office of the Academic Deans no later than the last day of the final examination period.
+Both a bound paper copy and an electronic copy (Microsoft Word or pdf file format) of the thesis must be submitted to the office of the Academic Deans no later than the last day of the final examination period.

 Students failing to achieve the minimum standard for Honours as defined in 10.10.4, but who otherwise have satisfactorily completed all of the courses in the prescribed curriculum, will be awarded a degree in the Major area of study.